css-materials/course-site/content/notes/_index.md

 weight: 1
 ---

 This section contains lecture notes and exercises for the course.
+Click to the titles to the left to open the notes.